abpframework/abp/docs/en/Getting-Started.md

 ### Install the ABP CLI

-[ABP CLI](./CLI.md) is a command line interface that is used to automate some common tasks for ABP based applications.
+[ABP CLI](./CLI.md) is a command line interface that is used to automate some common tasks for ABP based solutions.

 > ABP CLI is a free & open source tool for the ABP framework.